Introduction

 \]

-The inner sum is a function of \(r\) and \(\theta - \phi\) alone; writing
+The inner sum is a function of \(r\) and \(\theta - \phi\) alone.
+Writing

-\(\psi = \theta - \phi\) and splitting at \(n = 0\),
+\(\psi = \theta - \phi\) and splitting at \(n = 0\), we obtain

 \[